jimvdl/rs-cache/README.md

 The `osrs_specifications.md` & `rs3_specifications.md` documents (located in the root directory of this project) contain a detailed description of the design of the corresponding cache for educational purposes.
 Both documents are still a work in progress and are possibly incomplete.

-Integration tests are running on Oldschool RuneScape revision 180, which you can run at any time because the cache is included in the `./data/osrs_cache` directory.
-RS3 Integration tests are running on revision 904.
+Integration tests are running on Oldschool RuneScape version 180, which you can run at any time because the cache is included in the `./data/osrs_cache` directory.
+RS3 Integration tests are running on version 904.
 The RS3 cache is too large to include on GitHub.

 The minimum supported `rustc` version is `1.41`.